Victim of Financial Fraud? Call Now

 FINRA Bar

-You can read a copy of the Acceptance, Waiver, and Consent agreement here
+You can read a copy of the AWC here

 Termination

 On August 17, 2021, J.P.
-Morgan fired Edward Turley following allegations that the firm had lost confidence concerning his adherence to firm policies and brokerage order handling requirements.
+Morgan fired Edward Turley following allegations that the firm had lost confidence with regard to his adherence to firm policies and brokerage order handling requirements.

 Background Information